Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 How Can You Offer Free Shipping on Etsy?

 To offer free shipping on the platform, click Your Account > Shop Manager > Settings > Shipping Settings > Free Shipping Guarantee > Get Started > Next > Set Free Shipping.
-This will set your shipping prices to $0.00 and offer free shipping to buyers anywhere in the world.
+This will set your shipping prices to $0.00 and offer free shipping to buyers anywhere.